Frontend-Next/react-library-template/README.md

 - ⚙️ WIP [Jest](https://jestjs.io/) - Testing libraries
 - ⌨️ Absolute Imports
 - Fully tree shakeable.
 Only component code is imported.
-- You can develope library like a normal application, with demo usage for examlpe, but expose only `lib` folder outside.
+- You can develop library like a normal application, with demo usage for examlpe, but expose only `lib` folder outside.
 - The components are styled with css modules, this approach avoids a compatibility issue.

 ## Usage